The Smart 7 7000 is solid and reliable electric toothbrush.

 If you want something that is a bit more capable then this is it.

 It cleans the teeth well and the box contents is ok.

-It is potentially an expensive option considering what it offers and better value will likely be achieve by purchasing other products.
+It is potentially an expensive option considering what it offers — there are some better value options in our list below.